Jack van den Berg

 Jack B. van den Berg (born 7 February 1959) is a Dutch football manager and a former player.
 While coaching ASWH, he won the 2005 national amateur championship and the 2006 Rinus Michels Award for managers in nonprofessional leagues.
 During a long stint at BVV Barendrecht Van den Berg became a full-time coach.
 In 2015–2016 he coached the first squads of two small town rivals, promoting both ASWH to the Saturday Derde Divisie and IFC to the Sunday Hoofdklasse.
 From February until October 2018 he coached VV Katwijk, winning a Tweede Divisie championship.

-Player career
+Playing career

 Jack van den Berg was born in Kralingen, Rotterdam.
 He started playing at SV Lombardijen.
 He then played on youth teams of Feyenoord Rotterdam.

 Throughout the 1980s, Van den Berg played for Zwart-Wit '28.
 During Van den Berg's year in Zwart-Wit's top team, he played mostly in the Eerste Klasse, with a few years in the Tweede Klasse.

 Eventually Van den Berg moved to Barendrecht, where he played for the local BVV.
 He then returned to Zwart-Wit, achieving a total number of caps (first and second run) of 137 in leagues, 22 cup games, and 144 friendly games.
 He finished his football player career at SC Feyenoord as the team captain.